collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * If you have write permission to a repo, you can make changes directly within the repo instead of forking the repo and submitting a pull request

 What Does Write Permission Allow You to Do?
-* push a branch directly to the repo (instead of via fork)
+* Push a branch directly to the repo (instead of via fork)
-* edit a file
+* Edit a file
-* review pull requests
+* Review pull requests

 <!--
 See write permissions chart for info